 Simchat Tora falls on the first month of the Jewish calendar which means the festival is celebrated in September or October.
 On the evening before the holiday, on Erew Simhat Tora, the ark is wide open.
 The decorated Torah scrolls are carried around the synagogue in festive processions for the worshippers to touch and kiss.
 Children take part in the procession with self-made flags and pennants.
 In many synagogues, people dance and candy is thrown for the children to collect.

-Discover objects from our collections related to the festival of Simhat Torah.
+Objects from our collections related to the festival of Simhat Torah (in German)

 Naomi Lubrich on candy as a tricky matter for synagogues on Simhat Torah